 If you have access to medical supplies, please consider sending a package to supply the communities’ medical dispensaries.
-Here is a list of medical items needed urgently.
-We will continue to update this list as donations are confirmed and received.
+Here are two lists of medical items needed urgently: (1) over-the-counter medicine and (2) prescription medicine.
+We will continue to update these lists as donations are confirmed and received.

 A priority item needed are mosquito nets impregnated with insecticide: PermaNet Hammock 100d Special sizeLC4 Light BlueLC4 size: 130*180*180 with sleeves.